CircuitVerse/CircuitVerseDocs/docs/splitter.md

 # Splitter

 > This guide will teach you how to use the splitters in CircuitVerse.
-Splitters are used to split a high bitwidth wires(buses) into lower bitwidth wires(buses) and vice versa.
-Note that splitter is the only two way circuit element in CircuitVerse.
+Splitters are used to split high bitwidth wires(buses) into lower bitwidth wires(buses) and vice versa.
+Note that splitter is the only two-way circuit element in CircuitVerse.

 Contributing Authors: [@satu0king](https://github.com/satu0king/)